What happens to my house in an IVA

 Can you Remortgage your Property to Settle an IVA early?

-As a home owner you do not have to wait until the 5th year of your IVA to release equity.
+As a home owner, where you are required to do so, you do not have to wait until the 5th year of your IVA to release equity.
 You are allowed to remortgage sooner and settle the Arrangement early.

 Normally you can only settle early if a lump sum can be provided by a third party.
 However it is also possible to use cash you have released from your property with a remortgage.